ParrotSec/linux-parrot/Documentation/filesystems/fscrypt.rst

 filesystem-specific hash(es) needed for directory lookups.
 This allows the filesystem to still, with a high degree of confidence, map the filename given in ->lookup() back to a particular directory entry that was previously listed by readdir().
-See :c:type:`struct fscrypt_nokey_name` in the source for more details.
+See struct fscrypt_nokey_name in the source for more details.

 Note that the precise way that filenames are presented to userspace without the key is subject to change in the future.
 It is only meant